Kent Law Clinic

 Members of the public seeking help from the Law Clinic should telephone for an appointment (01227 823311, October to March inclusive).

 The Law Clinic provides advice in the following areas in particular - employment, housing, benefits, contract, consumer, negligence, nuisance, family, immigration, asylum, planning and public law matters generally.
+Visit our Advice Sessions page for details of Clinic advice sessions in the local community.
+Help and advice is also available from the Clinic's specialist teams.

 The Law Clinic successful represented villagers at Adisham in Kent, with the outcome that four public rights of way – three footpaths and one bridleway - through ancient woodland adjoining the village were confirmed following a hard fought campaign lasting many years, in a legal case which made the national news.